A-Kim98/CISC-327-Course-Project/project.md

 Refer back to *1.3* - Overall Project Structure for a diagram of, and an explanation of what frontend of the proejct should do.

 ### 2.4 BackEnd
 The solution for backend, which controls the business logics such as actions that involve transactions and data models' interactions, are written in `backend.py`.
-In the backend,  SQL language will be used to allow the program to interact with SQLite, server-less database
+In the backend,  models will be called to interact with SQLite, a server-less database, to modify data.

 ![Project Structure](/assets/images/integrationtesting_architecture.png "Project Structure")